aureatelabs/vsf-google-recaptcha/README.md

 }
 ```
 ### 5. Enjoy!
 Thats it!
 It's easy, plug and play!
-If you havn't got an Register captcha already, you can create one here, there is free tier that you can use to get started: https://www.google.com/recaptcha/admin/create
+If you haven't got an Register captcha already, you can create one here, there is free tier that you can use to get started: https://www.google.com/recaptcha/admin/create

 ## Customization
-Comming soon.
+###Replacing the Google captcha Script.
+If you need to change the Intercom script that is loaded on the page, open up the `./google-recaptcha/hooks/afterRegistration.ts` file.
+On line 35 you'll find the script provided from Google Recaptcha, you can swap this out or extend it as required.

 ## License